-Only to refresh your memory, we now know what 4Cs are, right?
-Cut, Color, Clarity and, Carat weight!
-Great!
-When a gem company partners with a laboratory to grade diamonds based on these four characteristics (and many others), they are considered “Certified Diamonds”.
+Just to jog your memory, we are all acquainted with the 4Cs, aren’t we?
+Cut, Color, Clarity, and Carat weight!
+Excellent!
+When a gem company teams up with a laboratory to grade diamonds based on these four characteristics (among others), they are offering what we call “Certified Diamonds”.

-The image you see here is a sample of a certificate that tags along with with a diamond, this certificate is issued by a grading lab (in this case GIA, the most reputable lab):
+The image you see here is a snapshot of a typical certificate that accompanies a diamond.
+This certificate is issued by a grading lab, in this case, GIA, the most reputable lab:

 GIA Certificate for a Diamond